neatudarius/beman/guidelines/code-review.md

 * External contributors require a review from a code owner.
 If the tagged owner is not available, please ping another one or request a review on [Discourse](https://discourse.bemanproject.org).

-* Internal contributors also require a review from a code owner.
-As an exception, if no review is received within 24 hours, the code owner can merge the PR, but notify the reviewers.
-Any reported issues will be fixed by the same code owner.
+* Internal contributions also require a review from a code owner.
+However, if no review is received within 24 hours, the code owner can merge the PR.
+If issues arise the responsible code owner should resolve.
   - Note: Internal contributors require to have admin rights to bypass the review process in exception cases.
 Please ping Beman Leads or on [Discourse](https://discourse.bemanproject.org) to request admin rights ahead.